Troop 63 B & Troop 63 G

 Troop 63 scouts participating in the Order of the Arrow have the opportunity to attend section conclaves, ordeals, lock ins, March brotherhoods and NOACs.
 OA members participate in numerous fundraising events to help improve their local scout camps, which range from setting up and taking down seat backs at the MSU football stadium to working the concessions stand for MSU home games.

-Other activities that Troop 63 scouts participate in are the local Food Bank, community newspaper drives, the Haunted House, the annual Pancake Breakfast, Red Cedar Jubilee activities and kids games, flag raisings for the high school football team, and CROP walks.
+Other activities that Troop 63 scouts participate in are the local Food Bank, community Red Cedar River Cleaning, the annual Pancake Breakfast, Red Cedar Jubilee activities and kids games, and flag raisings for the high school football team.

 Troop 63 strives to teach and stress the importance of the ideals and purposes of scouting in its members and throughout said members’ everyday lives and interactions with others.